 Freytag's Pyramid as a method of structuring a narrative (including exposition, inciting incident, rising action, climax, falling action and denouement) What a main and subordinate clause is Spring 'To a great mind, nothing is little' In this second unit, students will explore a range of texts with the concept of morality at the forefront of their mind: a core concept that underpins a plethora of literature study.
 Year 7 will begin by studying perhaps the most famous detective of all time: Sherlock Holmes, taking on the role of the detective, in their attempt to solve the mystery of 'The Speckled Band'.
 Building on their study from term 1, students will learn how to manipulate narrative structure, voice and perspective by following the four-step writing process required to become a considered writer.
-The plot, setting and key characters in Holmes 'The Speckled Band' The advantages and disadvantages of different types of narrative voice What Freytag's Pyramid is and how this is used to structure narratives The different types of conflict in narrative (character vs.) and why conflict is essential to narratives Christopher Booker's Seven Basic Plots The key features of detective fiction and how/why genre READING SKILLS Students will study: Fretag's Pyramid The role of conflict in narrative Narrative perspective Female archetypes What makes an antagonist The morality tale Understanding poetry WRITING SKILLS Students will study: Analysing the impact of individual words Using specific nouns to create character Structuring a story Students will receive regular formative feedback throughout their lessons (self, peer, verbal and live).
+Students will know: The plot, setting and key characters in Holmes 'The Speckled Band' The advantages and disadvantages of different types of narrative voice What Freytag's Pyramid is and how this is used to structure narratives The different types of conflict in narrative (character vs.) and why conflict is essential to narratives Christopher Booker's Seven Basic Plots The key features of detective fiction and how/why genre READING SKILLS Students will study: Students will receive regular formative feedback throughout their lessons (self, peer, verbal and live).
 Final assessment: MCQ questions on core knowledge from across the unit Writing assessment: creating a final draft of their short story.
 Recommended reading for this unit.
 Morality and role of the detective changes and develops over time How and why Doyle uses character archetypes (specifically the damsel in distress and villain) The significance of setting in a narrative The four-step writing process Character types (flat, round, static, dynamic) Varied sentence structures Summer 'What's love got to do with it?'
 Students will study Shakespeare's 'Much Ado About Nothing' as their core text in the summer term, through the lens of romantic comedy and use their understanding of the conventions of this genre to make predictions about the play.
-Students will continue to develop an appreciation of how literature directly connects to the human experience and situations we may have, or will encounter in our lives: power, family drama, relationships, love and feuds, no matter when The plot, character and setting of 'Much Ado About Nothing' That Shakespeare was a Renaissance writer (modern English period) The key conventions of a Shakespearean comedy The key features of scripts for plays How Shakespeare uses narrative conflict The context of Elizabethan England (specifically the patriarchal society) READING SKILLS Students will study: What makes a comedy Understanding historical context Exploring character development How writers build a power dynamic The importance of staging The portrayal of women in literature Shakespeare's use of archetypes WRITING SKILLS Students will receive regular formative feedback throughout their lessons (self, peer, verbal and live).
+Students will continue to develop an appreciation of how literature directly connects to the human experience and situations we may have, or will encounter in our lives: power, family drama, relationships, love and feuds, no matter when Students will know: The plot, character and setting of 'Much Ado About Nothing' That Shakespeare was a Renaissance writer (modern English period) The key conventions of a Shakespearean comedy The key features of scripts for plays How Shakespeare uses narrative conflict The context of Elizabethan England (specifically the patriarchal society) READING SKILLS Students will study: What makes a comedy Understanding historical context Exploring character development How writers build a power dynamic The importance of staging The portrayal of women in literature Shakespeare's use of archetypes WRITING SKILLS Students will receive regular formative feedback throughout their lessons (self, peer, verbal and live).
 Final assessment: MCQ questions on core knowledge from across the unit Reading assessment: the presentation of Hero and Beatrice.
 Writing: creation of a newspaper report on the shaming of Hero.
-Recommended reading for this unit Elizabethan society The role of the genders and the impact of patriarchal society The impact and importance of journalism in society.
-Links to study of Elizabeth I in History.
+Recommended reading for this unitElizabethan societyThe role of the genders and the impact of patriarchal societyThe impact and importance of journalism in society.Links to study of Elizabeth I in History.